 - Phytic acid is good for sensitive skin and post-inflammatory hyperpigmentation.

 Cautions before and after a peel

-- physical exfoliation for 24 hours before and after use
+- Don’t do a physical exfoliation for 24 hours before and after use.

-- Retin-A, acids, and acne-clearing products 24 hours before and after use
+- Don’t use retin-A, acids, and acne-clearing products 3–5 days before and after use.

 Some at-home peels include an ingredient called trichloroacetic acid (TCA).
 Robinson advises against using it without expert supervision.

 “I would stay away from anything TCA-based, which can be dangerous if used incorrectly,” she says.
 “At-home peels are great for ongoing skin maintenance, but if you’re trying to repair hyperpigmentation and acne scarring, they are unlikely to have much impact.”